mkim85858/cansniffer/README.md

 # Automotive CAN Sniffer and Dashboard

-Hello, this is Minjae Kim and this is my ECE 4180 final project report.
+Hello, and this is my ECE 4180 final project report.
 Over the past month, I developed a CAN sniffer and dashboard that can connect to my car's OBD-II port, receive various vehicle telemetry, and display on a website hosted on the ESP32 via AP.

 Before everything, here is a [Youtube video](https://youtu.be/3Cwpt5kMr2Q) demoing everything working.